cyrichardson/docs-cloud-keep/api-docs/concepts.rst

         "type": "certificate"
     }

-The payload for the secret referenced as the "certificate" is expected to be a PEM formatted X.509 certificate.
+The payload for the secret referenced as the `certificate` is expected to be a PEM formatted X.509 certificate.

-The payload for the secret referenced as the "intermediates" is expected to be a PEM formatted PKCS#7 certificate chain.
+The payload for the secret referenced as the `intermediates` is expected to be a PEM formatted PKCS#7 certificate chain.

-The payload for the secret referenced as the "private_key" is expected to be a PKCS#8 RSA private key.
+The payload for the secret referenced as the `private_key` is expected to be a PKCS#8 RSA private key.